Building a Software Engineering Team from Scratch

 reached unfathomable levels of wealth and value.

-Google, Facebook, Twitter, Microsoft, Apple, and more.
-But what do they all
+Google, Facebook, Twitter, Microsoft, Apple, etc, what do they all

 have in common?
 Luck?
 Vision?
 Drive?
 Leadership?
 Sure, any successful company

 will have some blend of all those and more.
 But early on it's about more than